Questions and Answers:

 that sphere, we remain ignorant of the relationship between the

-contents of the sphere (the microcosm) and its environment (the
+contents of the sphere (what I now call the microcosm) and its environment (what

 macrocosm).
 The book gives numerous examples of scientists trying to

 explain such relationships by overemphasizing the microcosm and

 ignoring the macrocosm.
 The Big Bang Theory is the archetype of

 systems theory--a finite universe with nothing outside of it.